Fleas can cause itching and skin disease and are a common, year-round problem1

 Roundworms can be passed from your dog to your family and are associated with major health concerns including asthma, epilepsy, blindness and reduced learning ability5-8

-Find out more about roundworms >
+Find out more about roundworms >The risk from roundworms is very real

 Fun activities